yashclone999/Github-Gists-for-Project-Summarys/README.md

 2. Set ExpressServerPort as 3000
 3. Set Authorization callback URL as http://localhost:ExpressServerPort/users/login/callback

+# Update
-# Update react-app files and server files with your_clientID, your_client_Key as specified in the Step 1
+Update react-app files and server files with your_clientID, your_client_Key as specified in the Step 1

 # Running server and react application
 1. ~/Node/Manage-Todos/server$ npm start
 2. ~/Node/Manage-Todos/manage-todos$ npm start

+# Conditional
-On starting server first, it will run on port 3000.
+1. On starting server first, it will run on port 3000.
 Starting react app second, it will run on 3001.
-If any of them run on different port then update the respective port numbers as specified in the following steps
+2. If any of them run on different port then update the respective port numbers as specified in the following steps

 # Step 1: Update files